Alaa-ElHusseiny/Green_Sprint_Remote_Car/README.md

 # Green_Sprint_Remote_Car

-Racing car that is fully powered by solar and wind energies
+A remotely controlled racing car that is fully powered by solar and wind energies.

+Built using Arduino Uno.

+Used Relays, and two NRF24L01.